-The second step toward realization of the “impossible dream” was taken on December 10, 1966 when the voters of the College District approved a bond issue of $2,850,000 and supporting taxes for debt service and operation.
-In quick succession, the Board of Trustees selected a president, hired faculty members and staff, located temporary facilities, and COM came into existence.
-The first class of 414 students enrolled for classes in September 1967.
+On December 10, 1966, college district approved a bond issue of $2,850,000 and supporting taxes for debt service and operation.
+In quick succession, a newly formed Board of Trustees selected a president, hired faculty members and staff, and located temporary facilities.
+The first class of 414 students enrolled in September 1967.

 Students attended classes in temporary quarters until the first phase of construction was completed on 120 acres bound by Palmer Highway and Amburn Road in Texas City.
 On February 27, 1970, the college moved to its beautiful new campus that consisted of an Administration Building, Learning Resources Center, Math-Science Building, Technical-Vocational Building and a Central Utilities Building.

 On May 16, 1970, the citizens of the Junior College District approved a second bond issue of $4,750,000 and supporting taxes for operation and debt service of the second phase of construction.
-The second building phase included a Fine Arts Building, a Physical Education Complex, a Student Center, and an increase of 100 percent in the Technical-Vocational facilities and 60 percent expansion of the Math-Science facilities.
-The second construction phase was completed in September 1972, followed by a print shop building and a firing range.
+The second building phase included a Fine Arts Building, a Physical Education Complex, a Student Center, doubling the Technical-Vocational facilities, and a 60-percent expansion of the Math-Science building.
+Construction of the second phase was completed in September 1972, followed by a print shop building and a firing range.